martinthomson/http-replay/draft-thomson-http-replay.md

 {{!RFC7231}}, Section 4.2.1) in early data when it is available, and SHOULD NOT send unsafe methods (or methods whose safety is not known) in early data.

-If the server rejects early data, a client MUST start sending again as though the connection was new.
+If the server rejects early data at the TLS layer, a client MUST start sending again as though the connection was new.
 For HTTP/2, this means re-sending the connection preface.
 Any requests sent in early data MUST be sent again, unless the client decides to abandon those requests.

 This automatic retry exposes the request to a potential replay attack.
 An attacker sends early data to one server instance that accepts and processes the